SoftUni-Internal/interactive-content/EN/01-Expressions-and-Statements/00-Variables.md

 let employed = true;
 let age = 35;
 ```

-If you think of the variables as boxes that hold information, this is how they would look like:
+If we think of the variables as boxes that hold information, this is how they would look:
 [image assetsSrc="expressions-and-statements-boxes.png" /]

 Variables can be stored in the program's: